Matteo-Ciciani/PAMpredict/README.md

 -f, --format: File format of the PAM plot (png,ps,eps,svg,pdf) [default:png].

--l, --pam_length: Number of PAM positions use to generate predictions and plot [default:10].
+-l, --pam_length: Number of PAM positions used to generate predictions and plot [default:10].

 --no_plot: Suppress plot generation.